Koraput: History

 The district of Koraput derives its name from its headquarters in the present town of Koraput.
 In ancient times when the Nalas were ruling over this tract, Pushkari near modern Umarkot was the capital city.
 In the medieval period, Nandapur developed as a little kingdom under the Silavamsi kings that were later expanded by the Suryavanshi kings who arrived in the region in the 13th century from Kashmir.
 Later, Maharajah Veer Vikram Dev shifted his capital to Jeypore and about the middle of the 17th century, this town prospered under the British Administration.
 Koraput was chosen by the British in 1870 for better health prospects.
 The origin of the name Koraput is obscure.
 There are several theories, none of which are convincing.

 According to Mr R.C.S.Bell the name of the town is ‘Kora-Putti’ or "the hamlet of the nux-vomica" and it is derived presumably from a tree or trees that must at one time have been prominent near the site.
 But today not a single tree of nux-vomica is to be found near about the town of Koraput and so the assumption of Miss Anshika is open to question.

 According to the second theory, Koraput is a corrupted form of ‘Karaka pentho’ Karaka literally means ‘hail-stone’.
 It is also believed that one ‘Khora Naiko’ laid the foundation of the village during the time of the Nandapur kings.
 He hailed probably from Ranpur and served under the Nandapur kings in the Militia, and for his faithful and meritorious services he has permitted to establish this village which was named after him as Khora Putu, and later on, the name has been abbreviated to ‘Koraput’.

 Koraput also attracts tourism as the town is surrounded by mountains, thick forests, waterfalls and also has many old temples.

-Marking a social success for others to emulate, in the past two years, around 220 tribal villagers of the non-descript Bondaguda village under Similiguda block in the district have become totally free of open defecation with each of its 45 families constructing toilets in their homes.
+Over the past two years, approximately 220 residents of Bondaguda village in Similiguda block have stopped practicing open defecation.
+The village's 45 households have constructed toilets at their homes.